robertjwvaughan/Tetris/README.md

 # Functionality

 * Menu
-  * The menu contains 4 options: Play the game, Controls, Leaderboard and an option to exit the game
+  * The menu contains 4 options: Play the game, Controls, Leaderboard and an option to exit the game.
+This allows a user to filer through all the different options at there

 * Game
   * The game contains 7 tetris shapes which are randomly chosen to be generated.
 When a shape is drawn, a user has control of its movement.
 However the player moves / rotatates the shape, colision detection with prevent the shape from falling out of bounds and colliding into a shape.
 Once a shape is dead, it is saved so it can be redrawn on screen and the area the shape consumes cannot be taken by any other shape.
 Once a shape cannot be generated due to lack of space.
 A GAME OVER screen appears informing the user of their final score.
 The user can then enter their username and submit the score to the leader board.